-Imagine that there is a lot of light in the scene, there are a lot of photons (examples a and b ), and we want to obtain a certain level of ‘clarity’ in our photo.
+Imagine that there is a lot of light in the scene, there are many photons (examples a and b ), and we want to obtain a certain level of ‘clarity’ in our photo.

-We can close the diaphragm more and leave the shutter open for a certain time, or we can open the diaphragm and open the shutter only for an instant.
+We can close the diaphragm more and leave the shutter open for a specific time, or we can open the diaphragm and open the shutter only for an instant.

 In the end, the important thing is the number of photons that reach the photodiode.

-If we want the same level of clarity we will have to leave the shutter open for more time so that the same photons arrive as before.
+If we want the same level of clarity, we will have to leave the shutter open for more time so that the identical photons arrive as before.

-You can play with the aperture and the exposure time in different combinations to give the same result when it comes to the brightness levels of the photo.
+You can play with the aperture and the exposure time in different combinations to give the same result when it comes to the photo’s brightness levels.

-When the scene is brightly or dimly lit, there will be combinations of aperture and exposure time that will not be suitable.
-Both the diaphragm and the shutter are physical elements that have their own limits.
-In those situations we would get burned photos – overexposed – or very dark – underexposed.
+When the scene is brightly or dimly lit, combinations of aperture and exposure time will not be suitable.
+Both the diaphragm and the shutter are physical elements that have their limits.
+In those situations, we would get burned photos – overexposed – or very dark – underexposed.

 Now imagine that we want to take a photo in a scene with very little light.

-If it is a static scene, we can increase the exposure time (minutes, even hours) so that the few photons that are outside enter little by little.
+If it is a static scene, we can increase the exposure time (minutes, even hours) so that the few outside photons enter little by little.

 - If we leave the shutter open for a long time, the photo will be blurred (because the scene changes throughout that time)

-To try to solve these situations, sensor manufacturers give the option of forcing the normal sensitivity of the cells .
+To solve these situations, sensor manufacturers give the option of forcing the typical sensitivity of the cells.

-As we change the ISO parameter in our camera and we go up in value, what we do is increase an internal multiplication factor.
+As we change the ISO parameter in our camera and we go up in value, we increase an internal multiplication factor.

-Although in the example we have drawn a single cell, the multiplier effect applies to all cells at once.
+Although we have drawn a single cell in the example, the multiplier effect applies to all compartments at once.

-In other words, the light of the entire scene is ‘amplified’, but not by optical methods but by electronic methods.
+In other words, the light of the entire scene is ‘amplified,’ but not by optical methods but by electronic processes.
 The values of each cell are scaled.

-In the process of capturing an image appear several sources of noise: noise photonic , thermal noise , noise sampling analog / digital converters, etc.
+The process of capturing an image appears several sources of noise: noise photonic, thermal noise, noise sampling analog / digital converters, etc.

-You just have to stay with the idea that electrons are going to be generated that have nothing to do with the information in the scene.
+You have to stay with the idea that electrons will be generated that have nothing to do with the information in the scene.

-When many photons reach the sensor, the ratio between information and noise is very high (the amount of noise is negligible compared to the amount of signal or information).
+When many photons reach the sensor, the ratio between information and noise is very high (the amount of noise is negligible compared to the amount of signal or data).

 What happens when we force the sensitivity (we set a high ISO)?

-Well, we multiply the information that comes to us from the scene, but we also multiply the noise .
+We multiply the information that comes to us from the scene, but we also multiply the noise.

-If the ratio between signal (information) and noise is not negligible, by amplifying everything (signal + noise) we are making that ratio more visible.
+If the ratio between signal (information) and noise is not negligible, by amplifying everything (signal + noise), we make that ratio more visible.
 As we raise ISO, the resulting images will appear increasingly grainy and with colored dots that do not correspond to the scene.

-Keep in mind that raising ISO does not generate noise, the noise was already there .
-What we do by raising the sensitivity ‘artificially’ is that the noise becomes more evident with respect to the useful information of the scene.
+Keep in mind that raising ISO does not generate noise; the noise was already there.
+We do this by increasing the sensitivity ‘artificially’ because the noise becomes more evident concerning the scene’s useful information.

 Sizes of the sensors most used in SLR cameras and EVIL cameras

-Professional range cameras usually use Full Frame sensors , which are similar in size to analog film (35mm).
+Professional range cameras usually use Full Frame sensors, similar in size to analog film (35mm).

-The cameras are standard Micro Four Thirds ( Micro Four Thirds ) using sensors 17.3 x 13.8 mm, with about 25% of the catchment area of a full frame sensor.
+The cameras are standard Micro Four Thirds ( Micro Four Thirds ) using sensors 17.3 x 13.8 mm, with about 25% of a full-frame sensor’s catchment area.

-What we call image quality is an indicator of the degree of fidelity of that image in relation to the real scene we are photographing (the same applies to video).
+We call image quality an indicator of the degree of fidelity of that image concerning the real scene we are photographing (the same applies to video).

 Parameters that intervene in the quality of an image:

-- Absence of artifacts : that the image does not contain elements that are not part of the real scene ( digital noise , aliasing / Moiré, etc.)
+- Absence of artifacts: The image does not contain elements that are not part of the real scene ( digital noise, aliasing / Moiré, etc.)

-In addition, when the sensor converts photons into electrons (analog signal) other sources of electronic noise appear ( thermal noise )
+Besides, when the sensor converts photons into electrons (analog signal), other sources of electronic noise appear ( thermal noise )

 Finally, when the electronic signal is converted to digital, some noise is also added due to rounding: continuous values (with decimals) are converted to discrete values (whole numbers)

-We will never have a totally clean image, it will always include noise.
+We will never have a spotless image; it will always include noise.

-In this case, the signal is the information of the scene and the noise is all those small random variations that are mixed with it: photonic noise, thermal noise, etc.
+In this case, the signal is the scene’s information, and the noise is all those small random variations that are mixed with it: photonic noise, thermal noise, etc.

-An image with a high SNR is a very clean, good quality image.
+An image with a high SNR is a spotless, right-quality image.

-An image with a low SNR is a poor quality image, with noticeable noise in the form of grains and colored dots that are not part of the actual scene.
+An image with a low SNR is a poor quality image, with noticeable noise in grains and colored dots that are not part of the actual scene.

 Photon noise follows a Poisson distribution.

-The variability (fluctuations with respect to the average number of photons arriving) is not proportional to the number of photons, but to the square root of the number of photons.
+The variability (fluctuations concerning the average number of photons arriving) is not proportional to the number of photons but the number of photons’ square root.

-On the other hand, thermal noise and any other source of noise that appears when processing the electronic part of the signal, is basically independent of the number of photons.
+On the other hand, thermal noise and any other noise source that appears when processing the electronic part of the signal are independent of the number of photons.

 What does this mean?